TomFrink/JAMmaster/README.md

-JAMmaster is forked from Awake.
+JAMmaster is based on the Awake template.
 Awake is a Nuxt.js template for generating a beautifully robust static site with blog.

 # Features